tylerharter/cs301-projects/spring19/p7/README.md

 #### Question 10

 Which country has the maximum players participating in FIFA18 and how many?
-The "player_count" would be useful here.
+The "player_count" function can be useful here.
 Output the answer in the form of (country, count_of_players)
 Hint: You will first need the list of countries participating in FIFA18.

 #### Question 11

-Define a function named age_limit taking a paramter (country) and return a list of players whose age is in the range of 16 through 20 (inclusive).
+Define a function named age_limit taking a parameter (country) and return a list of players whose age is in the range of 16 through 20 (inclusive).
-Get this list for players for "United States"
+Get this list of players for "United States"

 ---

-###### Define a function called "compare_clubs" that takes three input parameters(club1, club2, compare_on_col) and returns the name of the club with the greater average value for the column number compare_on_col.
+###### Define a function called "compare_clubs" that takes three input parameters(club1, club2, compare_on_col) and returns the name of the club with the greater average value for the column compare_on_col.
 For example, if you want to know which club has higher average age, the compare_on_col would be 2 for this function since age is at index 2 in the list of columns.

 #### Question 12